Fork Chirpy on GitHub, rename the repository to

 bundle will automatically install all the dependencies specified by

-What’s more, in order to generate some extra files (categories, tags and last modified list), we need to use some tool scripts.
-If your machine is running Debian or macOS, make sure that GNU coreutils is installed.
-Otherwise, install by:
+In order to generate some extra files (categories, tags and last modified list), we need to use some tool scripts.
+And they require dependency package yq to be installed.
+What’s more, if your machine is running Debian or macOS, you also need to install GNU coreutils.

 $ sudo apt-get install coreutils